4 shot, 1 fatally, near South Side CTA station where man was killed a week earlier

 The four were standing on a sidewalk at 79th and Lafayette Avenue when someone approached and opened fire at 9:35 p.m., Chicago police said.

-- A man, 21, was shot in the chest and hand, and died at the University of Chicago Medical Center.
+- Dashawn Harris, 21, was shot in the chest and hand, and died at the University of Chicago Medical Center, police and the Cook County medical examiner’s office said.

 - A woman, 23, was shot in her arm and taken to the same hospital in fair condition.